 Repository Configuration Files

-Each of these configuration files holds some configuration a single or multiple branch.
-Single repository may have multiple different branch for different purposes.
+Each of these configuration files holds some configuration a single or multiple branches.
+A single repository may have multiple different branches for different purposes.
 We can list configuration with

 cat command like below.
 We will print the repository

 failovermethodused what will be done if there is a problem

 baseurlis the URL to download repository database and information

 metalinkis the URL the metadata of the repository

 enabledspecified whether this repository is enabled and usable.
 We can disable if we do not want to use further.

 metadata_expirespecifies how long the downloaded metadata is fresh and useable

 pgpcheckis a security mechanism which checks package is altered or created by the repository owner.

 Add New Yum Repository